widdix/attachmentav-wordpress/plugin/README.txt

 2. attachmentAV scan status shown for each media file.

 == Changelog ==

+= 1.5.0 =
+* Support for plugin Drag and Drop Multiple File Upload for Contact Form 7 added

 = 1.4.0 =
 * Support for plugin Contact Form 7 added